BrainDynamicsUSYD/spatiotemporal-urban-model/README.md

 /main/ contains code for the main model & associated visualisation package.
 The main model contains all necessary code to reproduce the example cases below.
 The visualisation function contains all code to produce relevant results + additional figures.

-/example-cases/ contains code for all **specific** example cases within the paper (+ few variations not included within the paper).
-These are variations of the main model.

 ## Required directory structure to run the model